anhinga/with-GPT-4/continuous-geometry/my-comment-feb-11-2024.md

           * "data which is locally consistent, but globally inconsistent"

+          * Ambramsky recommends using sheaf cohomology (at least for quantum theory-relevant applications)

        * etc.

      * So, indeed, not only cohomology can be related to logic, but it is related to _limited and measured inconsistency_, which is